ayohana/read-my-brain-api/README.md

 ## Whose Brain

 Users are primarily going to be **future health providers**, including nursing students and new nurses.
-Inspired by my own nursing experince, listed below are my **goals** for this project:
+Inspired by my own nursing experience, listed below are my **goals** for this project:
 1. To help future caregivers understand medical charts quicker, better, easier and make their learning less stressful.
 2. To enable nursing students and new nurses keep up with their preceptors' brains.
 3. To empower future nurses via Read My Brain.